If you are unsure whether your server needs replacing this will help you understand some of the key signs to look out for.

 In software terms, programmes also update themselves and require more resource.
 Sometimes replacing the server can be more cost effective than simply upgrading it.

-Does My Business Really Need One?
-Finally, if your business does not currently own a server and you are asking the question “does my business really need one?” the answer is you do.
-Amongst other things, a server is an invaluable component to manage your IT security and control which users have access to which files.
+If your business does not currently own a server and you are asking the question ‘does my business really need one?’, the answer is you do.
+Among other things, a server is an invaluable component to manage your IT security and control which users have access to which files.

 For more advice on servers and/or to discuss how Quintech can assist your business with IT support, please get in touch on email@example.com or call 01684 882700.